jlukosky/jlukosky/_posts/2019-05-16-Focusing-on-disabled-elements.md

 So what to do with my friend who wants the disabled element to be more available?
 All is not lost, there are a couple of alternatives:

-1. If it is an 'input' or 'textarea' element consider making it read-only instead of disabled.
+1. If it is an `input` or `textarea` element consider making it read-only instead of disabled.
 2. If warranted, remove disabled elements instead of having them cluttering your form.